linux-lock/bpflock/README.md

 **Note: this is still a moving target.
 Options are not stable**.

-kimg will restrict or block access to the following features:
+kimg will allow access to the following features only from processes in the initial mnt namespace:

   - Loading of unsigned modules.
   - Unsafe usage of module parameters.